Positive Behavior Support

 Participants are required to complete 9 credit hours from the list of core courses and one elective, for a total of 12 credit hours.
 Core courses teach the behavior skills needed to contribute to the development of intensive, individual behavior support and the collaboration skills necessary to make them an effective member of a positive behavior support team.
-The third required course allows students to develop knowledge and expertise either in School-wide (K-12) or Program-wide (early childhood) Positive Behavior Support (PBS).
-Students may elect to complete the certificate requirements with the fourth core course or one of the six electives listed on the right.
+The third required course allows students to develop knowledge and expertise either in school-wide (K-12) or program-wide (early childhood) Positive Behavior Support (PBS).
+Students may elect to complete the certificate requirements with the fourth core course or one of the six electives.
 These courses individualize the certificate to meet students' interests in behavioral health or related fields such as behavior analysis, education, and social work.
 For more information, visit the PBS Certificate Program website.

 The PBS Graduate Certificate is a program offered as part of the Florida Center for Inclusive Communities (FCIC), a University Center for Excellence in Developmental Disabilities.
 Participants in the program are FCIC trainees with access to local and national resources.